-I created a Fabric Matching basket.
-Very easy to do and a great sensorial and language work for your preschooler.
+It's very easy to create a fabric matching basket to use with a Montessori sensorial lesson.
+It's a great sensorial and language work for your preschooler.
 The basket includes same size pairs of fabrics.
-In our case, I included different designs but traditional Montessori is same color, same size, different textured pairs.
-This basket is a derivative.
+In our case, the basket is a derivative of the traditional Montessori fabric basket.
+I included different fabric designs, but traditional Montessori is same color, same size, and different textured pairs.

 To introduce this work to your child, first include only one of each pair.
 Sit with your child and go through each fabric using “economy of words”.
 So, you would say, “Striped.
 Spotted.”
 Then add the other part of the pair and categorize the fabrics by finding the match.
 Do this step with the child first, then allow the child a turn.

-I also prepared fabrics of different textures that I plan to introduce with a blindfold (to isolate the quality).
-Invite the child to feel each piece of fabric and describe with economy of words, “rough. bumpy. smooth. soft.”
+I also prepared fabrics of different textures that to introduce with a blindfold (to isolate the quality).
+Invite the child to feel each piece of fabric and describe with economy of words, “Rough.
+Bumpy.
+Smooth.
+Soft.”

 This work belongs in the Sensorial area of a Montessori classroom and typically holds the same color and same sized fabrics of different textures.
 Here is how you would present the traditional Fabric Matching work:

-- Isolate one of the fabrics at lower left.
+Isolate one of the fabrics at the lower left of the mat.

-- Feel the contrasting fabric, put it down.
-Feel the control, put it down.
-If you have found a match, feel the fabric again and place it next to the control: “These two are the same, they match,” and place one on top of the other.
+Feel the contrasting fabric, and then put it down.
+Feel the control, and then put it down.
+If you have found a match, feel the fabric again and place it next to the control.
+“These two are the same.
+They match,” and place one on top of the other.

 Move the matched pair to one side and match the rest.